Criminal Defense Lawyers

 Also, if the relationship between the person threatened, and the person who received the communicated threat towards the threatened person, are related, but the defendant does not know of that relationship, then the defendant might still rely on the no close relationship defense.

-Only Financial Harm Threatened: PC 422(a) is intended to cover threats of physical harm to another person, not financial harm.
 For example, it is not likely a criminal threat for the defendant to tell another person that he (the defendant) is going to “bankrupt” another person, or “financially ruin” another person.
 This is true even if the victim could suffer great bodily harm due to the financial harm threatened (i.e. victim’s unforeseen heart attack upon learning of the defendant’s threat of financial harm).

 Great Body Injury or Death Not Threatened: Criminal threats requires a threat of great bodily harm or death to the victim, or a person closely related to the victim.
 Therefore, the district attorney must show that the harm threatened would result in great bodily injury (GBI) or death.
-For example, if the defendant states to another person that he (the defendant) will slap the victim’s face, then the resulting injury is not reasonably likely to be serious enough for purposes of PC 422(a).

 No Imminent Harm Threatened: PC 422(a) criminal charges require the district attorney to prove that the victim, or someone closely related to the victim, was threatened with imminent harm.
 Of course, what is considered imminent harm is decided on a case-by-case basis.